-In late February last year, my husband and I found out that we were going to have a baby girl.
-I remember being especially excited because around that time of year there were many beautiful decorations and displays for Hinamatsuri.
+In February 2019, my husband and I found out that we were going to have a baby girl.
+I remember feeling especially excited because around that time of year there were many beautiful decorations and displays for Hinamatsuri.
 I knew of the tradition but having a daughter meant that I would soon be able to celebrate it with her for years to come.
 As this year is my daughter’s first Hinamatsuri, I thought I would share a bit about its background and how she celebrated the event.

 What is Hinamatsuri?

 Hinamatsuri (雛祭り), or Girls/Dolls Festival, is a yearly celebration on March 3rd for girls in Japan.
 It’s also known as 桃の節句 (momo no seku) or Peach Festival as it’s held during peach blossom season.